An accurate measure of the size of dark matter halos using the size of galaxies: Conclusions

 \section{Conclusions}

-With this work we explored the relation between galaxy and halo size by applying to simulated galaxies the physically motivated definition of galaxy size of \citet{Trujillo2020}.
-We leveraged the public data of the EAGLE simulation project, namely the galaxies produced in two simulated cosmological volumes of different resolutions but calibrated to give similar global relations at $z=0$.
+With this work we have explored the relation between galaxy and halo size by applying the physically motivated definition of galaxy size of \citet{Trujillo2020} to simulated galaxies.
+We leveraged the public data of the EAGLE simulation project, namely, the galaxies produced in two simulated cosmological volumes of different resolutions, but calibrated to give similar global relations at $z=0$.
 In the following, we provide a summary of our conclusions:

-\begin{itemize} \item We proved that the observed relation between galaxy stellar mass and size, as defined by \citet{Trujillo2020}, holds in cosmological, hydrodynamical simulations of galaxy formation over five orders of magnitude in stellar mass.
-The remarkable agreement between simulations and observations can be used to precisely infer the galaxy stellar mass from its observed physical size \citep{Mowla2019,SanchezAlmeida2020}.
-We provided a fit to the distribution for galaxies more massive than $10^{8.5}\Mo$ (figure~\ref{fig:msra} and table~\ref{app:tab1}).
+\begin{itemize} \item We prove that the observed relation between galaxy stellar mass and size, as defined by \citet{Trujillo2020}, holds in cosmological, hydrodynamical simulations of galaxy formation over five orders of magnitude in stellar mass.
+The remarkable agreement between the simulations and observations can be used to precisely infer the galaxy stellar mass from its observed physical size \citep{Mowla2019,SanchezAlmeida2020}.
+We provide a fit to the distribution for galaxies more massive than $10^{8.5}\Mo$ (figure~\ref{fig:msra} and table~\ref{app:tab1}).
 We recovered the same scatter found by \citet{Trujillo2020}.
-6pt \item We proposed the theoretical prediction that size ($R_{200}$) and mass ($M_{200}$) of the dark matter halo hosting the galaxy can be accurately inferred by knowing the size of its central galaxy.
-Figure~\ref{fig:r1r200} and table~\ref{app:tab2} quantify this prediction.
-The small scatter in the galaxy mass--size relation translates in a factor of two smaller than observed scatter in the galaxy-to-halo size relation, whereas the slope of the relation greatly decrease the range of uncertainty when inferring the stellar mass of intermediate mass galaxies.
-This confirm the superiority by nearly a factor of six of the galaxy size definition when compared to observations using the half-mass radius \citep{Kravtsov2013}. \end{itemize}
+6pt \item We propose the theoretical prediction that the size ($R_{200}$) and mass ($M_{200}$) of the dark matter halo hosting the galaxy can be accurately inferred by knowing the size of its central galaxy.
+Figure~\ref{fig:r1r200} and Table~\ref{app:tab2} quantify this prediction.
+The small scatter in the galaxy mass--size relation is a factor of two smaller than the observed scatter in the galaxy-to-halo size relation, whereas the slope of the relation greatly decrease the range of uncertainty when inferring the stellar mass of intermediate mass galaxies.
+These confirm the superiority of the galaxy size definition by nearly a factor of six when compared to observations using the half-mass radius \citep{Kravtsov2013}. \end{itemize}

-The origin of the relation and its connection to gas accretion, star formation and stellar feedback is still poorly understood.
+The origin of the relation and its connection to gas accretion, star formation, and stellar feedback is still poorly understood.
 More theoretical work will be dedicated to it in the near future.